Michigan State Players to Watch Against USC - First Round

 Top Michigan State Players to Watch vs. USC - First Round

-When the Michigan State Spartans (19-12) and USC Trojans (22-10) play in the first round of the NCAA tournament at Nationwide Arena on Friday at 12:15 PM ET, A.J Hoggard and Drew Peterson will be two of the top players to watch.
+A.J Hoggard and Drew Peterson are two players to watch on Friday at 12:15 PM ET, when the Michigan State Spartans (19-12) match up with the USC Trojans (22-10) in the first round of the NCAA tournament at Nationwide Arena.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!